woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 3.3.5 - 2018-04-10 =
-* Fix - Shop page notice should not appear when edting the "Hello World!" page
+* Fix - Shop page notice should not appear when edting the "Hello World!" page.
-* Fix - Inconsistent order item refund sign
+* Fix - Inconsistent order item refund sign.
-* Fix - Change `wc_get_price_excluding_tax` to not round the return value so calculations in admin are not pre-rounded
+* Fix - Change `wc_get_price_excluding_tax` to not round the return value so calculations in admin are not pre-rounded.
-* Fix - Use minimum price instead of maximum price when ordering variable products from low to high on term archives
+* Fix - Use minimum price instead of maximum price when ordering variable products from low to high on term archives.
-* Fix - Check query var for orderby when using WP rewrite rules if not found in $_GET
+* Fix - `order` and `orderby` on shop page when using rewrite rules.
-* Fix - Ajax loading spinner when using twentyseventeen theme
+* Fix - Ajax loading spinner when using twentyseventeen theme.
-* Fix - Out of Stock products change stock to On Backorder when imported to update existing products
+* Fix - Out of Stock products change stock to On Backorder when imported to update existing products.
+* Fix - Visibility dropdown not responding in quick edit when stock management is disabled.
+* Fix - Featured paramenter in products endpoint on REST API.
+* Fix - Linebreaks in order item meta.
-* Tweak - Define array before attempting to append to it
+* Tweak - Define array before attempting to append to it.
-* Tweak - Change WC WP-CLI commands default per_page value to 100
+* Tweak - Change WC WP-CLI commands default per_page value to 100.
-* Tweak - Ensure background process class returns `data` as an array
+* Tweak - Ensure background process class returns `data` as an array.
-* Tweak - Increase orders table checkbox column size on small devices
+* Tweak - Increase orders table checkbox column size on small devices.
-* Tweak - Better support for infinite scroll in Jetpack
+* Tweak - Better support for infinite scroll in Jetpack.

 = 3.3.4 - 2018-03-20 =
 * Fix - Fixed undefined index after running setup wizard two times on fresh install.